 My god, doesn’t it just seem like SO MUCH WORK?
 Who would want to kidnap someone?

-Like, I get home from work and all I want to do is take off my bra and lay face down on my mattress while I make ughhhhh ohhhs nooooo noises and eventually my husband asks me what’s wrong and I can trick him into rubbing my back.
+Like, I get home from work and all I want to do is take off my bra and lay face down on my mattress while I make exhausted noises and eventually my husband asks me what’s wrong and I can trick him into rubbing my back.

-The LAST thing I want to do is come home from work and have to take care of a person chained in my basement, stinking up the place.
+The last thing I want to do is come home from work and have to take care of a person chained up in my basement.
 Getting their dirty, unwashed ass on stuff.
-Then you have to empty their piss pots and make them food.
+Then you have to empty their piss pots and make their food?

 No, thank you.
 You have to be a special kind of psychopath to want to abduct someone for the “joy” of getting to take care of an adult-sized baby.